Joe Ganim

-Ganim was successfully reelected to a consecutive term in 2019, and is currently serving his seventh term as mayor of Bridgeport, Connecticut.
+Ganim was reelected to a consecutive term in 2019, and is currently serving his seventh term as mayor of Bridgeport, Connecticut.

 Early life and education

 Ganim was born to George W. Ganim Sr. and Josephine Ganim of Easton, Connecticut.
 Ganim's father was a prominent Bridgeport attorney and Republican Party loyalist who was a lieutenant of local Republican boss Ed Sandula.
 Ganim, on the other hand, became a Democrat.

-Ganim attended the University of Connecticut played football for the Huskies and graduated in 1981 with a Bachelor of Arts and Sciences.
-He furthered his education and received a J.D. degree in 1983 from the University of Bridgeport Law School (which later became Quinnipiac University School of Law).
+Ganim graduated from the University of Connecticut and received a J.D. degree in 1983 from the University of Bridgeport Law School (which later became Quinnipiac University School of Law).

 Early political career

 In 1988, a young Ganim made his first run for office against Lee Samowitz in the 129th House District, a Connecticut House district in Bridgeport.
 Ganim lost, but only by about 150 votes.

 First mayoralty (1991–2003)

 Ganim was elected the 51st mayor of Bridgeport in 1991, receiving 15,768 votes (54%) and defeating incumbent Mayor Mary C. Moran, who received 10,951 votes, and two minor party candidates, who got a combined total of 2,258 additional votes.
 During his campaign, Ganim accused Moran of making the city "a symbol of urban failure with a bankruptcy filing that drew national headlines."

-Ganim was subsequently reelected four times, serving five terms.
+Ganim was reelected four times, serving five terms.
 In 1993, Ganim won reelection in a landslide, defeating Republican Anthony G. Minutolo by a 4–1 margin.
 In 1995, Ganim defeated Republican challenger George H. Comer, the town chairman, by a 6–1 margin.